ArekMamala/Theory-of-algorithms/overview.md

 Padding is always performed even if the length of the message is 64bits less than multiple of 512.

-A single "1" bit is appendded to the message and then a "0" bits are appended so that the length of bits in padded message becomes the correct secessary length of the message in bits.
+A single "1" bit is appended to the message and then a "0" bits are appended so that the length of bits in the padded message becomes the correct necessary length of the message in bytes.

 Ammount of bits appended is in the range from 1 to 512 at most.

 The <b>second step</b> is to append the length by 64 bits.
 A 64-bit representation of the message length is added to the outcome of step number one.<br>
 After these 64 bits are added the message has a complete length that is a multiple of 512 bits.
-This then gets devided into 16 different blocks size of 32-bit words.
+This then gets divided into 16 different block size of 32-bit words.

-The <b>third step</b> is the impplementation step. initializing the MD buffer.<br>
+The <b>third step</b> is the implementation step. initializing the MD buffer.<br>
-A for word buffer <b>(A,B,C,D)</b> these are used to calculate the message digest they are each 32-bit words.
+A four word buffer <b>(A,B,C,D)</b> these are used to calculate the message digest they are each 32-bit words.
 These registers are initialized to the following hexdecimal values.
 + A => 01234567
 + B => 89abcdef